 5. Monte Pellegrino

 The cult of Santa Rosalia in Palermo is sacred.
-The sanctuary is settled inside a cave, where Rosalia lived the last years of her life.
-If you want to do something like a real “Palermitano”, then don’t miss the “acchianata”, namely, the walk up of the mountain from the old road.
-Mystical, yes, but also invigorating!
+This sanctuary exists within the very cave where Rosalia spent the last years of her life.
+If you want to do something truly authentic and special to the residents of Palermo, don’t skip out of the “acchianata.”
+This is a walk up the mountain from the old road that feels as surreal as it is.

 6. Quattro Canti